Faouzi Abdelghani

-Mohamed Abdelghani Faouzi (born July 13, 1985) is a former Moroccan footballer who last played for RAC Casablanca.
+Mohamed Abdelghani Faouzi (born July 13, 1985) is a Moroccan former professional footballer who played as a winger.

-Club career
+Career

 Faouzi started playing football on the streets of his village, Al Attaouia (El Kelaa des Sraghna).
 There, he was spotted by scouts from Wydad Casablanca who brought him to the club.
 During his time with Wydad, he was loaned out to JS Massira.

-Ittihad

 On January 31, 2012, Faouzi was loaned out by Vitória to Saudi Arabian club Ittihad FC for six months with a buy option.
 On February 7, he made his debut for Ittihad as a starter in a league match against Al-Raed.
 The player shines as Alittihad has been qualified to the quarter final of Asian Champions League.
 He scored 3 goals and made 3 Assists and 2 penalties for his team in 7 matches to be the best player in the team during the Asian Champions League.